 Emergency Text Messaging System

 The University provides emergency notification services (e2campus) to the university community via cell phone text messages and email.
 The Emergency Text Messaging System is available to students, faculty, and staff on Weatherford and Sayre campuses.

 To participate in this service, individuals must register through the SWOSU Police Web site.

 Messages may be used for situations that pose immediate danger or the closing of an entire campus.
 Messages about Campus Crime Alerts generally will not be sent unless it is decided there is imminent threat of danger.
 This notification service is provided in addition to existing emergency reporting procedures and does not replace or eliminate any emergency notification system (e.g., tornado sirens).

 Emergency Notification Policy Test

-SWOSU Police Chief Rick Bolar or his designee will test the system annually and record this information.
-Test results will be kept in campus police office and available for public viewing on request.
+SWOSU Campus Police Chief Rick Bolar or his designee will test the system annually and record this information.
+Test results will be kept in SWOSU Campus Police Department and available for public viewing on request.